Industry

 This lack of trust comes from how credit operations are typically run today.

-Servicers operate as black boxes, providing outputs, but the underlying calculations are often difficult to inspect.
+Servicers operate as black boxes: they provide outputs (balances, interest, fees), but the underlying calculations are often difficult to inspect.
+Logic may be embedded in legacy systems, applied in batches, and updated without full transparency.
 When discrepancies arise, they are discovered after the fact and require manual investigation, often across multiple systems.

 By 2030, shadow booking will be unnecessary.

 In that environment, verification is no longer a separate process.
 It is embedded in the system itself.
-Funds won’t need to rebuild calculations externally, because they can directly inspect and rely on the source of truth, in real-time.
+Funds won’t need to rebuild calculations externally, because they can directly inspect and rely on the source of truth — with full visibility into how every number was produced.

 Share on